dominicbates/us-election-model/README.md

 where $\delta_{s,t}$ represents the strength of the increase or decrease in $\alpha$ over time.
 All other components of the model remain the same.
 This is the model I currently am using in production, since it appears to produce more realistic esitmates, and it doesn't seem like I have any issues with too many parameters.

+### Generating Predictions

+Given out fitted model, we can sample from our posteriors to generate possible election results.
+To generate our full results, we do this many times ($/sim 10,000$), and compute how many times each state is won by each candidate.

+To generate overall win probabilities, we work out electoral college counts for each candidate in each draw, and compute the fraction of times each candidate wins in the electoral college.

 ## Data

 The model is trained on historical national polling data (as its input) and fit to historical vote shares in each state.